s4mpl/portfolio/assets/posts/operating-system.md

 description: "A course-long project for COSC 562 – Operating Systems: Design & Impementation"
 date: "2023/12/11"
 written: "December 17, 2023"
-edited: "December 17, 2023"
+edited: "March 20, 2024"
 status: "Completed"
 haslink: true
 link: "https://github.com/s4mpl/cs562"
 ---
 > **DISCLAIMER:** This was a five-person group project, and it certainly would not have gotten done without the respectable efforts of most of my teammates.
 However, I would like to take credit for a majority of the work aside from the starred bullet points below. :-)

 This operating system runs in QEMU and targets the RISC-V architecture.
-It is written in C and boasts the following features:
+It is mostly written in C (some assembly required) and boasts the following features:
 * page-grained physical memory allocation
 * RISC-V Sv39 MMU (39-bit virtual addresses, 56-bit physical addresses)
   * separate address spaces for the kernel heap and each process' stack and heap